slivertv/thetatv-app-docs/README.md

 * Client IDs are public, and used by your application to identify itself.
 * Client Secrets are private, and should be treated like a password.
 Do not expose this to end users.

-> NOTE: Client IDs are **required for all API calls** made by an application - regardless if the API call requires authenticated or not.
-Any application not including a Client ID may have privileges revoked.
+> NOTE: Client IDs are **required for all API calls** made by an application - regardless if the API call requires authentication or not. **Any application not including** a Client ID may have privileges revoked.

 Authenticating THETA.tv users with your application has the following flow:
 1. Have the user login and grant permission to your application on THETA.tv.